laanp/Icarus_Mods/README.md

 If you are playing multiplayer where one person is hosting, Use the exact same mods on everyone's PC, or else run the risk of weird shit happening.
+Usually the hosting player settings/mods will override anything running on the local machine(s), but match the mods to stay out of trouble.

 Server machine:
 -----------------------